• Skip to primary navigation

 pineapple raspberry smoothie pin.

-This refreshing and vibrant Pineapple Raspberry Smoothie is a perfect way to start your day or to enjoy as a mid-day snack.
-With two delicious layers, it combines the tropical flavors of pineapple and mango with the sweet and tangy taste of raspberries, banana, and coconut water.
-The smoothie also packs a nutritional punch, thanks to the addition of hemp seeds and ground flax seeds, which are high in protein, fiber, and healthy fats.
+This refreshing and vibrant Raspberry Pineapple Smoothie is a perfect way to start your day or to enjoy as a mid-day snack.
+It also packs a nutritional punch, thanks to the addition of hemp seeds and ground flax seeds, which are high in protein, fiber, and healthy fats.

 Jump to: